نوع مقاله : مقاله علمی پژوهشی

 - Linking between the past and the present

-Regarding the content of the connection between the past and the present in the interpretation of heritage, it should be noted that along with the emphasis on a constructivist approach to interpretation based on creating links between elements throughout society and throughout history, the process of interpretation should strengthen the sense of belonging, connection and connection in the tourist.
+Regarding the content of the connection between the past and the present in the interpretation of heritage, it should be noted that along with the emphasis on a constructivist approach to interpretation based on creating links between elements throughout society and history, the process of interpretation should strengthen the sense of belonging, connection, and connection in the tourist.

-- Selection and adaptation of the content of the commentary to the previous knowledge, culture and interests of tourists
+- Selection and adaptation of the content of the commentary to the previous knowledge, culture, and interests of tourists

 - Liven up the site for the tourist